 Legal Framework and Regulatory Basis for PSC

-IMO conventions and regulations also underpin the PSC regime.
-Notably, SOLAS, MARPOL, STCW, and ILO conventions provide the framework for port States to verify certificates and conduct inspections.
+IMO conventions such as SOLAS, MARPOL, STCW, and ILO conventions provide the framework for port States to verify certificates and conduct inspections.
 These instruments ensure compliance with international standards, safeguarding the marine environment and human life at sea.

 International Conventions and IMO Regulations